Putin, Macron Discuss Ukraine, Russian Proposals On Security Guarantees - Kremlin - UrduPoint

 Putin, Macron Discuss Ukraine, Russian Proposals On Security Guarantees - Kremlin

-MOSCOW (UrduPoint News / Sputnik - 01st February, 2022) Russian President Vladimir Putin and his French counterpart, Emmanuel Macron, have discussed the situation around Ukraine and Russian proposals on security guarantees during a phone conversation on Monday, the Kremlin said.
+MOSCOW (UrduPoint News / Sputnik - 04th February, 2022) Russian President Vladimir Putin and his French counterpart, Emmanuel Macron, discussed the situation in Ukraine and Moscow's proposals on security guarantees during a phone conversation on Thursday, the Kremlin said.

-"The exchange of views on the situation around Ukraine and issues related to the provision of long-term, legally-binding security guarantees to Russia continued.
-Vladimir Putin once again outlined in detail the fundamental approach to these issues," the Kremlin said in a statement.
+"A substantive dialogue continued on the situation around Ukraine and issues related to the Russian initiative to develop long-term legal guarantees for the security of Russia," the Kremlin said in a statement, adding that Putin drew Macron's attention to Kiev "provocative statements and actions."

-The presidents also agreed to promptly evaluate the possibility of holding a face-to-face meeting, the Kremlin added.
+The leaders also exchanged views on international issues "in the context of the French Presidency of the Council of the European Union."